RagnarB83/ash-documentation/docs/module_QM-MM.rst

 The recommended way of using link atoms is to define the QM-MM boundary for two carbon atoms that are as non-polar as possible.
 In the CHARMM forcefield one should additionally make sure that one does not make a QM-MM boundary through a charge-group (check topology file).
+By default ASH will exit if you try to define a QM-MM covalent boundary between two atoms that are not carbon atoms (since this is almost never desired).
+To override this add "unusualboundary=True" as keyword argument when creating QMMMTheory object.

 In rare cases you may want to prevent ASH from adding a linkatom for a specific QM-atom, e.g. if you are making unusual QM-MM boundaries.
 This can be accomplished like below.
 Note, however, that the QM-MM bonded terms will still be included.

 .. code-block:: python

     #Excluding QM-atom 5785 from linkatom-creation.
    qmmmobject = QMMMTheory(qm_theory=orcaobject, mm_theory=openmmobject, fragment=frag, embedding="Elstat",
             qmatoms=qmatoms, excludeboundaryatomlist=[5785])

 #############################################